 - Make sure you have a personal folder set up on the lab share on Discovery.
 See The Cluster for more info on logging into Discovery

-- Write down the path to the folder you want to store your data in on Discovery—should be something like: /dartfs-hpc/rc/lab/M/MeyerM/YourName/NameOfStudy
+- Copy the path to the folder you want to store your data in on Discovery—should be something like: /dartfs-hpc/rc/lab/M/MeyerM/YourName/NameOfStudy

 - Log into Rolando and navigate to the folder containing your study (instructions above)